giordanorn/track-my-orders/README.md

 # trackd.sh
 ```

-and then put it in your `.profile` or just execute it in the background with:
+and then execute it in the background:
 ```sh
 sh ./trackd.sh >> /dev/null &
 ```